urosknapic/NoteApi/README.md

 ## POSTMAN:
   - in \NoteApi folder you will find 'NotesApi.postman_collection' exported in 2.1 version; Import that file into Postman for API calls
   - import globals in postman as well

+### Short instructions
+- get mysql ready for docker: `docker run --name notesDb -e MYSQL_ROOT_PASSWORD=password -p 3306:3306 -d mysql:latest`; this will start MySql
+- get sdk Netcore 5.0 and Netcore 1.0 runtime for entity framework, find links above
+- open project folder in Visual Studio Code
+- see if `dotnet` command works
+- once MySql is running in docker run `dotnet ef database update` to create DB in new mySql container and to populate database with some seeded data
+- run `dotnet run` to start application
+- use Postman to test API calls
+- import NotesApi.postman_collection.json, after that import globals: workspace.postman_globals.json

 ## Users